fitrialfaqrina/Modify-and-process-data-in-Python/README.md

 # Modify-and-process-data-in-Python
+Hello World, ready to learning basic Python?\
-Can we modify and process data in python?
+Can we modify and process data in Python?

 # Use Case
 ## Use case summary